Mass-like invariants for asymptotically hyperbolic metrics

 \subsection{The conformal masses}

-A key idea is that the space $\ker D\scal_b ^*$, also known as the space of \emph{lapse functions} coincides precisely with the space $\cH_1$ of homogeneous polynomials of degree $1$ in the variables $X^0,X^1,\dots,X^n$, and they are automatically wave-harmonic.
+A key fact is that the space $\ker D\scal_b ^*$, also known as the space of \emph{lapse functions}, coincides with the space $\cH_1$ of homogeneous polynomials of degree $1$ in the variables $X^0,X^1,\dots,X^n$, and they are automatically wave-harmonic.